 Press versus Copier.
 Do you know the difference?
 When a printer says that your job will be printed digitally, it’s just a fancy term that means it’s printed on a copier.

-- The image position on the sheet can move considerably between copies.
+2. The image position on the sheet can move between copies (this is called por registration).

 3. Toner can fade over time or bleed on the sheet.